-More information on 16 and 17 year olds being able to vote in the referendum on Scottish independence.
+More information on the campaign for 16 and 17 year olds to be able to vote in the referendum on Scottish independence.

 Organisations like Young Scot and the SYP (Scottish Youth Parliament) have been arguing that 16 and 17 year olds should be allowed to vote on election day.
 Alex Salmond and David Cameron met on the 15th October 2012 to discuss the terms of the referendum, and showed their agreement for votes at 16 by making this policy.

 How we got there